TeodorFredriksson95/Coding-Daily-Practice/README.md

 4/8-2025
 * C# Multi-dimensional Arrays
 -- Mostly made comments in reference to a single initialized 2D-array, trying to visualize how dimensions are represented in order to better understand how increments and indexing of each respective dimension work.
 I made some good mental progress on this part which I hope will benefit me going forward with code-oriented practices using multi-dimensional arrays.

+5/8-2025
+* C# M-dimensional Arrays
+-- Practiced and visualized 3D-arrays and its dimension.
+Starting to get the hang of how to visualize the concept in my mind.